PHLA10 Reason and Truth

 cite all your sources, including of course Sober).

-- Aquinas's Causal Arguments.
+- "First Cause Arguments.
 The first two ways of Aquinas

 - Divine Design.
-What is the structure of Aquinas's
+What is the basic structure of the

 works and consider its strengths and weaknesses.
 You might